-The sector is already up 43% this year, and the biggest, most popular stocks have done even better, largely because institutional investors are focusing on the biggest stocks, like Canopy (CGC) and Cronos (CRON), which have received major investments from, respectively, Constellation Brands (STZ) and Altria (MO).
+The sector is already up 31.5% this year despite a recent pullback, and the biggest, most popular stocks have done even better, largely because institutional investors are focusing on the biggest stocks, like Canopy (CGC) and Cronos (CRON), which have received major investments from, respectively, Constellation Brands (STZ) and Altria (MO).

 The reason that institutional investors have focused on these stocks is obvious.
 They’re liquid, and the stamps of approval of Constellation and Altria are reassuring.
 In the long run, these companies are likely to succeed, and these institutions are likely in for the long run.

 Plus, the lowest-risk decision on Wall Street has always been to follow the crowd; if you’re wrong, at least you’re in good company.
 So, it’s no surprise to see groupthink rule in this sector.

 But the result of all this buying is that the valuations of these big players are now seriously out of whack with the rest of the sector.
 Thus, if you buy now, you risk losing half your money should a serious correction come along.

 So if you want to invest in the marijuana sector—the fastest-growing industry in America—what should you buy?